 Dr. Susan Wardrip

 Dr. Wardrip is a 1978 graduate of Purdue University's College of Veterinary Medicine.
 She joined Bevlab Animal Hospital in September of 2015 after closing Crestwood Animal Clinic that she co-owned with her husband, Dr. Craig Wardrip, for 33 years.
-She has three children and four grandchildren.
-Her furry family consists of a Golden Retriever and a cat.
+She has three children and five grandchildren.
+Her furry family consists of a Golden Retriever named Jackson and her 2 granddogs.
 Dr. Wardrip loves seeing all of her Crestwood clients and pets and meeting all the Bevlab clients with their pets.